Team Pinto

 To Do Right Now

-31. Replace damaged tiles and failing caulk to prevent mold from forming behind the walls.
+31. Replace damaged tiles and old caulk to prevent mold from forming behind the walls.

 32. Dehumidify.
 After each shower, turn on your ceiling vent fan.
 Install a switch timer to ensure that the damp, mildew-attracting air is vented outdoors for at least 20 minutes.